EmptyOps/parse-os/README.md

 Task Abstraction Layer (TAL) — the shared contract schema between all agents.
 Adapters — thin wrappers that let you plug in any repo or model without rewriting the system.
 Registry — keeps track of which adapters are available.
-Stays open and modular, so you can swap repositories, models, or tools (AskUI, ShowUI, OpenComputerUse, OS-Atlas, Sikuli, MCP-native tools).
+It stays open and modular, allowing seamless integration with popular automation repositories, MCP-native tools, and visual automation frameworks such as Sikuli, AskUI, ShowUI, OpenComputerUse, and OS-Atlas.

 Is future-proof (ready to integrate new tools easily).

 ---